CodyHigdem/myreads/README.md

 To get started developing right away:

-* Download the directory or use `git clone
+* Download the directory or use `git clone https://github.com/qtheninja/myreads.git`
+* cd into directory myreads `cd myreads`
 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* navigate to localhost:3000 in your browser

 ## Backend Server